The most updated and detailed guidebook to Pokhara, anywhere!

 Looks and works great on an iPad, iPhone, Android tablet, phone and in print!

-While I kept the 2015 Pokhara guidebook updated throughout the year the new 2016 edition offers substantial updates making it better than ever.
+While I keep Pokhara guidebook updated throughout the year the new 2020 edition offers substantial updates making it better than ever.

 All the hotel reviews have been updated.
 I’ve visited and personally reviewed every hotel in this guidebook.
 I’ve removed some that no longer make the grade and added new hotels that do.